-5.1.
-Current On-Site Activities
+5.1 Current On-Site Activities

 Current public use of the property consists primarily of hiking, dog walking, and to a lesser degree mountain biking.
 Allowed uses for this site include: hiking, mountain biking, dog walking (on-leash), and horseback riding.
-Unfortunately, due to the arroyo's accessibility there is illegal activity within the Tijeras Arroyo Bio-Zone.
+Unfortunately, due to the arroyo's accessibility there is illegal activity occurring within the Bio-Zone.